Luis Robert Player Props: White Sox vs. Rays

 Luis Robert At The Plate

-- Robert has picked up an RBI in seven games this year (36.8%), with two or more RBI in three of those contests (15.8%).
+- Robert has an RBI in seven of 20 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.